krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ---

-## 🚧 Current Status 🚧
+## Current Status

 The details of how information is displayed is still being fine tuned, and functionality is still being added for the types of things you can control in HA.

  <details>
   <summary>▶️ show development status ...</summary>

- At this stage you can use the Widgets to:
+The Widgets currently provide sufficient functionality to provide most of the every-day Home Assistant controls, allowing you to:
-* 🔸 create a dashboard easily view information about your smart home, and highlight anything abnormal;
+* 🔹 create a dashboard to easily view information about your smart home, and visually highlight anything needing attention;
-* 🔸 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans etc.);
+* 🔹 'toggle' all Home Assistant entities that can be toggled (lights, media players, switches, scripts, automations, covers, fans, input_booleans etc.);
-* 🔸 fully control lights (with a 'pop-up card');
+* 🔹 fully control lights (with a 'pop-up card');
-* 🔸 use interactive widgets to control most of the common types of entities (as per the details in the entity cards interactions list);
+* 🔹 use interactive widgets to control most of the common types of entities (as per the details in the Widget Card interactions list);
-* 🔸 read and dismiss HA notifications;
+* 🔹 read and dismiss HA notifications;
-* 🔸 change NSPanel settings.
+* 🔹 change NSPanel settings (including managing the linking/unlinking of NSPanel physical buttons to their respective relays).

-More features are continually being added (as the supported capabilities of the underlying Nextion Hanlder are being developed and expanded).
+🚧 More features are continually being added (as the supported capabilities of the underlying Nextion Hanlder are being developed and expanded). 🚧

  ---